fun things to do with kids in orkney and shetland islands scotland

 Shetland is famous for its "Fair Isle" sweaters and shawls, and there are numerous shops where you can purchase the genuine article.

-kids books scotland
+kids books shetland orkney islands scotland

 (More children's books on other Scotland pages)